 Dark Matter – Structure Forming Agent in the Universe

-Based on cosmological observations such as galactic rotation curves, gravitational lensing at galaxy clusters or the cosmic microwave background, it was shown that the Universe consists to about 27% of dark matter (DM), while the fraction of ordinary visible matter is only about 5%.
-The remainder is the mysterious dark energy which is responsible for the acceleration observed in the expansion of the Universe.
+Astronomical observations such as galactic rotation curves, gravitational lensing at galaxy clusters or the cosmic microwave background suggest, that the Universe consists to about 27% of dark matter (DM), while the fraction of ordinary visible matter is only about 5%.
+The remainder is the mysterious dark energy which is made responsible for the acceleration observed in the expansion of the Universe.

-From a theoretical point of view, weakly interacting massive particles, WIMPs, are promising candidates for dark matter, since they should have formed in the early Universe in the required amount and since they are motivated in required extensions of the Standard Model of particle physics.
-But the researchers also study other solutions motivated by other theoretical aspects.
-Examples are "axions", "sterile neutrinos" or particles only interacting gravitationally.
+From a theoretical point of view, weakly interacting massive particles, called WIMPs, are promising candidates for dark matter, since they should have formed in the early Universe in the required amount and since they are proposed in – anyway required – extensions of the Standard Model of particle physics.
+But MPIK researchers also study other solutions motivated by other theoretical aspects.
+Examples are “axions”, “sterile neutrinos” or particles only interacting gravitationally.
 Furthermore, combined analyses and interpretation of different experiments and embedding candidates into consistent theoretical models aim at a global picture and at resolving controversial results.

-MPIK is involved in the direct search for WIMPs with the XENON experiments in the Gran Sasso underground laboratory in Italy which use ultrapure liquid xenon as the detector medium.
-The detectors are able to measure in a correlated manner the combination of scintillation light and ionization emerging from the rare interactions of WIMPs with Xe atoms.
-XENON1T reached the highest sensitivity of such experiments deeply probing the expected parameter regions where WIMPs and other dark matter candidates are expected, but hasn’t so far seen a signal.
+A division at the MPIK is involved in the direct search for WIMPs with the XENON experiments in the Gran Sasso underground laboratory in Italy which use ultrapure liquid xenon as the detector medium.
+The detectors are able to measure in a correlated manner the combination of scintillation light and ionization emerging from the expected rare interactions of WIMPs with xenon atoms.
+XENON1T reached the highest sensitivity of such experiments deeply probing into the expected parameter regions where WIMPs and other dark matter candidates are expected, but hasn’t so far seen a signal.
 This high sensitivity made it possible to measure, by the way, a half-life of unimaginably long 1.8 × 1022 years for the double electron capture in 124Xe.
 An upgrade to a larger detector, XENONnT, with a three-fold active xenon mass and using the same infrastructure is nearing completion and will lead to a ten-fold sensitivity increase.